XiaoyuanGuo/EMBC2018_clumped_nuclei_segmentation/README.md

 -[Usage] (How to run the code)

- * First clone the repository and execute Nuclei_Seg.m file.
+ * First clone the repository and execute **/Code/Nuclei_Seg.m** file.
  *  Prerequsites: Matlab2017a
- * Nuclei_Seg.m reads an image and some predefined parameters to segment clumped  nuclei and plot the connecting lines on the original images.
+ * **Nuclei_Seg.m** reads an image and some predefined parameters to segment clumped  nuclei and plot the connecting lines on the original images.